 Do You Believe He Can Fly?
-Royce White and Reasonable Accommodations Under the Americans with Disabilities Act for NBA Players with General Anxiety Disorder and Fear of Flying
+Royce White and Reasonable Accommodations Under the Americans with Disabilities Act for NBA Players with Anxiety Disorder & Fear of Flying

-This Article examines the potential legal fallout of an employment dispute between Royce White, an NBA player with general anxiety disorder and a severe fear of flying, and his team, the Houston Rockets.
-This dispute is without precedent in sports law and, because of the unique aspects of an NBA playing career, lacks clear analogy to other employment circumstances.
+This Article examines the legal ramifications of Royce White, a basketball player with general anxiety disorder and obsessive compulsive disorder, playing in the NBA.
+White's conditions cause him to have a fear of flying, thus making it difficult to play in the NBA.
+This subject is without precedent in sports law and, because of the unique aspects of an NBA playing career, lacks clear analogy to other employment circumstances.
 This dispute also illuminates broader legal and policy issues in the relationship between employment and mental illness.

-This Article argues that White would likely fail in a lawsuit against the Rockets and the NBA under the Americans with Disabilities Act.
+This Article argues that White would likely fail in a lawsuit against an NBA team and the NBA under the Americans with Disabilities Act.
 Case law disfavors recognition of his conditions as workplace disabilities, and even if a court recognizes them as such, there appears to be no reasonable accommodation that doesn't necessitate him flying.
-The Rockets, moreover, have voluntarily offered substantial workplace accommodations to White.

-The Article also contends that if White cannot adequately resolve his health issues, it would be advisable for him - and the Rockets, NBA and Players' Association -- to find creative resolutions.
+This Article also contends that if White cannot adequately resolve his health issues, it would be advisable for him -- and the NBA and Players' Association -- to find creative resolutions.
 Such an approach would be far preferable to litigation.
 One such approach could be loaning White's employment to another pro basketball league where all or almost all games are played within driving distance.
 In that circumstance, he could develop his game against talented pro basketball players and, hopefully, gradually overcome his health issues.
 The Israel Super Basketball League (Ligat Winner Sal) is one such league.
-During time in another league, White's NBA employment rights would remain with the Rockets.
+During time in another league, White's NBA employment rights could remain with an NBA team.

 Keywords: Americans with Disabilitis Act, ADA, reasonable accommodations, National Basketball Association, NBA, NBA Draft, Royce White, collective bargaining, union represenstation, antitrust law, labor law litigation process, contract law, Equal Employment Opportunity Commission EEOC, phobias, fear of flying